barsoom/pipeline/README.md

 * Show fixed status for builds when a later revision fixes a build [see `fixed_status` branch]
 * Keep updates around instead of changing builds existing?
 Would be nice for statistics.
 * Support for custom badges, etc. Like codeclimate.
-* Explore using it do manage continous deployment pipelines better and simpler than can be done with jenkins plugins.
+* Explore using it do manage continuous deployment pipelines better and simpler than can be done with jenkins plugins.
 * Stats: averge build times, estimated time left, time from commit to deploy, average number of commits per deploy, ...
 * Integrate with the commit status API https://github.com/blog/1227-commit-status-api
-  * Report a commit status as an aggregate of serveral builds.
+  * Report a commit status as an aggregate of several builds.
 Ex: Green if units, integration and staging is green.
   * Seems like it only supports showing status on pull requests though.